Spectral theorems for positive algebra homomorphisms: Preliminaries

 \begin{remark} \quad \begin{enumerate} \item For a spectral measure, the finite elements among the $\psm(\mss)$ for $\mss\in\alg$ form a family of commuting idempotents.
-Somewhat surprisingly, when the measure is finite, it is actually equivalent to require only this property, which may be easier to verify. \footnote{We shall, in fact, do just that in the proof of the key result \cref{3_res:representing_measure_is_spectral}} This equivalence holds in a much larger context; see \cref{3_res:idempotents_form_boolean_algebra}. \item Infinite spectral measures exist.
+Somewhat surprisingly, when an $\posoaext$-valued measure is actually finite, this property already implies that the measure is a spectral measure; see \cref{3_res:idempotents_form_boolean_algebra} for an even larger context in which this equivalence holds.
+This property may be easier to verify.
+In fact, we shall do just that in the proof of the key result \cref{3_res:representing_measure_is_spectral}. \item Infinite spectral measures exist.
 As an example, one can take a two-point space $\pset=\{x,y\}$, take $\alg=2^\pset$, take $\oa=\RR$, and let $\psm$ be the measure on $\alg$ such that $\psm(\{x_1\})=1$ and $\psm(\{x_2\})=\infty$. \item As a thought experiment, one can supply $\posoaext$ with a multiplication in the canonical fashion, and then require that $\psm(\mss_1\cap\mss_2)=\psm(\mss_1)\psm(\mss_2)$ for \emph{all} $\mss_1,\mss_2\in\alg$.
 When $\psm(\pset)=\infty$, this implies that $\psm(\mss)=\psm(\mss\cap\pset)=\psm(\mss)\cdot\infty$ for $\mss\in\alg$.
 It follows from this that $\psm(\mss)\in\{0,\infty\}$ for all $\mss\in\alg$.
 As a consequence, all integrable functions have zero order integral.
-This means that the only such spectral measures that can lead to anything interesting at all, are actually the finite ones.
-They are then spectral measures as in \cref{3_def:spectral_measures}.
-Hence such a more stringent condition is not imposed. \end{enumerate} \end{remark}
+This means that the only such spectral measures that can lead to anything interesting at all, are actually the finite ones, in which case they are then spectral measures as in \cref{3_def:spectral_measures}.
+Hence such a more stringent multiplicativity condition is not imposed. \item Suppose that, in the context and notation of \cref{3_res:image_measure}, $\os$ is a \smc\ partially ordered algebra.
+If $\npm$ is a spectral measure, then so is the image measure $\npm\circ\Psi\sp{-1}$. \end{enumerate} \end{remark}

 For general measures, finite or infinite, an integrable function need not be essentially bounded.
 Also for spectral measures, finite or infinite, this still need not be the case, as is shown by the following example.